node-tastypie/tastypie/README.md

 ### Contributing

 Contributions & patches welcome.
-If you have experience working with the original python / django-tastypie, you input would be greatly appreciated.
+If you have experience working with the original python / django-tastypie,  input would be greatly appreciated.
 Anything from docs, test and feature code is fair game.

 1. Fork
 2. Write Code